KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 It can be observed that

-- 10x leverage can tolerate upto 10% decrease in price
+- 10x leverage can tolerate up to 10% decrease in price
-- 100x leverage can tolerate upto 1% decrease in price
+- 100x leverage can tolerate up to 1% decrease in price

 To summarize the concepts and standardise the terms: